Experienced Attorneys Fight for the Rights of Injury and Wrongful Death Victims in Kelso, Washington

 Who to Call When the Unexpected Happens

-A sobering fact about accident claims is perhaps poorly understood outside of the legal profession – the choice of attorney is usually the most important decision that a personal injury client makes in the entire case.
-All law firms are not created equal, and the very best personal injury lawyers win for their clients far more often than their mediocre counterparts.
+A sobering fact about accident claims is perhaps poorly understood outside of the legal profession – the choice of an accident attorney is usually the most important decision that a personal injury client makes in the entire case.
+All law firms are not created equal, and the very best personal injury attorneys win for their clients far more often than their mediocre counterparts.
 Brett McCandlis Brown, on the other hand, has been helping clients much like yourself for over 40 years now.
 We practice in the following areas, among others:

 - Car accidents